sundgenomics/sundgenomics.github.io/demux.md

 * dedup - choose from the drop-down menu
   * by default this is without UMI
   * if you have UMIs in your index and would like us to extract the UMIs at the demultiplexing stage as well as run a UMI-aware pipeline (e.g. CHOR), you can select with_UMI here

+#### Filling out the bulk template
+* name
+  * this column will define how the fastq files are named (an ending will be added with S1.fastq.gz, S2.fastq.gz, ...)
+  * each name should be a one word (no space) without any special character (no #, +, -, % or other funny things - just letters, numbers, - and _ to separate).
+Please do not start with a number but rather with a letter (as this can be annoying afterwards in R)
+* i7
+  * this is the sequence of the i7 barcode used for demultiplexing
+  * it is typically 6 or 8 bp, depending on the multiplexing kit (e.g. NEB, etc.) - but it could be a different number depending on your kit
+* i5
+  * this is the sequence of the i5 barcode (we used to call it seqIndex2 - but try to remove confusion here)
+  * if you use single-indexing, leave that column empty
+  * note: previously we have extracted this from the full sequence of the primer, checking that the sequence you indicated in i5 made sense with what we exactraced.
+But there might be a need to reverse-transcribed that one as compared to what you put before - we can talk about it if unclear.
+* staggerSize
+  * if you did not use staggers, indicate 0
+  * if you used staggers, we suggest that you fill the last 4 columns with the full sequences of forward and reverse primers so that we can check the structure of the read (including the stagger sequence and size)
+* contact
+  * when this is your project and you have prepared all samples and libraries, you just put your firstname
+  * when the pool is a merge of several libraries prepared by different people, or your prepared libraries from sets of samples coming from different people, you write the firstname of those people so we know which is which
+* pipeline - choose from the drop-down menu
+  * if you want us to run one of our pipelines, please select the one you want.
+[Info about the pipelines are here](pipeline_overview.md).
+  * if you select CRISPRESSO2, please add additional columns in your sample sheet for the parameters to use.
+  * if not present, please contact us
+* GUIDES - choose from the drop-down menu
+  * we list here the libraries that we have already formatted and worked with
+  * if not present, please contact us

 #### Filling out the 10X template